Habitat Summit 2024 Speaker Bios & Abstracts

 Blooms and Beyond: Inviting Pollinators to your Property for Ecological Enhancement

-Speakers: Gabriella Garrison & John Isenhour
+Speakers: Gabriela Garrison & John Isenhour

 Bio: Gabriela Garrison is the Eastern Piedmont Habitat Conservation Coordinator for the NC Wildlife Resources Commission.
 She works with developers, consultants, and government agencies to provide ecologically friendly guidance that minimizes impacts to wildlife and priority habitat in a developing landscape.
 She also works in support of the Green Growth Toolbox, a non-regulatory guide that offers the appropriate tools for NC towns, cities, and counties to grow while conserving wildlife and natural resources.
 She earned a B.S. in Zoology, with a minor in Forestry, from NC State University and an M.S. in Wildlife Ecology from Virginia Tech.
 In 2017, she formed the NC Pollinator Conservation Alliance (NCPCA), a partnership that works to promote pollinator and habitat conservation across the State.